 Putting together a big group outing with over 20 people takes a little planning.
 This definitely was NOT spur of the moment.
 The idea began when some of the staff from our Surprise and Goodyear assisted living homes reached out to local high schools.
 We wanted to see whether any kids wanted to perform their community service hours in an assisted living setting.
 One of the coaches, Jason Linn, reached out to us right away.
 He told us the head coach, Jose Lucero, is very interested in showing his boys how to lead by helping others.
 What a great idea!

 We brainstormed a bunch of ideas and at the top of the list was a spring training game.
 We had to act a little quickly because the spring season ends in March.
 So we reached out to the Goodyear Ballpark.
 The people in ticket sales at the ballpark could not have been more helpful.
 They even gave us a wonderful discounted rate for the wheelchair section down the first base line.
+This was a great example of activities for seniors that love sports in assisted living

 Our residents at both our Surprise and Goodyear assisted living homes had to eat an early lunch.
 The game started just a little after noon, and we knew it would be pretty crowded.
 Coach Lucero and the players of the Desert Edge Scorpions met with us early to make sure everything was set and help pick up the tickets.